 Step 5 – Understand the Ongoing Cost of a Domain Name

 When you purchase a domain name, you have to pay a fee each year to keep the name.
 If you do not pay your annual fee, your domain name goes back into the pool of available domain names.

-Then, someone else using Hostinger or another domain registrar to search for domain names could find it and purchase it, taking it away from you.
+Other registrars let you register your domain for longer.
 When you agree to a longer-term contract for your domain name purchase, you can lock in the price for future years.
 One of the unknowns in the cost of purchasing a domain name is that you don’t know whether the domain registrar will increase the annual renewal cost down the road.